-This is an environment in which the Ghana cedi should fare well.
-Based on our expectation of tight monetary policy, tight fiscal policy and increased private sector activity, we believe that the Ghana cedi will depreciate marginally, not more than 12% against the US dollar for the year.

-For the broad macro-economic aggregates, we expect the following outcomes for the year 2017; GDP growth rate of 3.9% in real terms, an MPC rate of 21%, inflation of 13% and local currency depreciation of 12%.
+Based on our expectation of tight fiscal policy and increased private sector activity, we believe that the Ghana Cedi will depreciate marginally, not more than 7% against the US Dollar for the year.
+For the broad macro-economic aggregates, we expect the following outcomes for the year 2018; GDP growth rate of 8% in real terms, an MPC rate of 19%, inflation of 9.5% and local currency depreciation of 6%.

-On the fixed income market, we expect short-term (treasury bills and fixed deposits) rates to rise in the first half of the year and fall as the central bank commences its rate reduction program.
-Long-term rates should remain relatively stable in the first half of the year.
+On the fixed income market, we expect short-term (treasury securities and fixed deposits) rates to stabilize within the lower teens during the first half of the year following the downward trend in 2017.
+We also anticipate that yields on the longer dated government securities will contract toward 16.5% by the end of the year.